sebaespinosa/test_NF/assumptions.md

 - No caching strategy

 Definitions:
-- Loki
+- Store logs with Loki
-- Jaeger with OpenTelemetry
+- Use Jaeger for APM and tracing with OpenTelemetry
-- filename with folder suffix for controller, service, repository, model folders
+- Filename with folder suffix for controller, service, repository, model folders
 - Add Pagination to the analytics endpoint for performance
 - Custom status codes (206 for example) to handle cases like empty responses for non-existing data on the time range

-Dudas:
-- Es el go server necesario cuando voy a usar nginx?

-- Entidades de GORM vs entidades en models? esta bien ahí, el manejo en models es para el DTO?
-Agregar auto swagger